zThundy/zth_fullscreenMap/README.md

 # Fullscreen Image Zoom Website

 ## Description
-A simple website that allows users to zoom in on a fullscreen image.
-This project demonstrates how to implement image zoom functionality using HTML, CSS, and JavaScript.
+A FiveM resource that makes possible zomming on a png image.
+Useful to simulate maps (like the provided example) for orienting.

 ## Features
 - Fullscreen image display
 - Smooth zoom in and zoom out functionality
-- Responsive design

 ## Installation
+1. Donwload the release from GitHub or clone the repository
+2. Add the folder to your FiveM server
+3. Start the resource

+## Developing
 1. Clone the repository:
     ```sh
     git clone https://github.com/zThundy/zth_fullscreenMap.git